Google’s secretive ATAP lab is imagining the future of smart devices

 The ‘Hey, how do I get it to you?’ dance

 Another one of Alex Kauffmann’s works in progress involves quick transfers of information—from one device, such as a smartphone, to another.
-He demos it to me by choosing a map location on a test phone, hovering it over another one I’m holding, and then “dropping” the location onto my device.
+He demos it to me by choosing a map location on a test phone, hovering that phone over another one I’m holding, and then “dropping” the location onto my device.
 The goal, he says, is to eliminate the “‘Hey, how do I get it to you?’ dance” that people often go through when trying to share stuff.

 That aspiration isn’t new or unique to ATAP.
 Actually, it goes back at least as far as the 1990s, when Palm Pilot owners would “beam” contact info to each other via infrared ports.
 Today, Bluetooth-based features such as Apple’s Airdrop serve a similar purpose.
 Kauffmann’s take on the idea aims to be simpler and more reliable; the only enabling features it requires are a speaker, a microphone, and an internet connection.
 It doesn’t require devices to be paired or logged into any particular account, and is designed to work on iPhones as well as Pixels and other Android phones.